 - Mechanical grinding and packaging solutions.

 While the modern methods may need investment, they provide faster processing time with better hygiene and consistent product quality.
 It may not be convenient for small-scale traders to get easy access to modern machinery.
-However, turmeric exporters like SpiceCentra still choose organic premium quality products for their consumers.
+However, turmeric exporters like SpiceCentra still choose organic, premium-quality products for their consumers.

 Market Preference for Processed Turmeric

-Fine quality dried and processed turmeric is in demand from various sectors, which is drawing attention of turmeric exporters too.
+Fine quality dried and processed turmeric is in demand from various sectors, which is drawing the attention of turmeric exporters too.

 - Flavoring agent.